julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 A extensive analysis of formal languages using regular expressions to define constrained shortest path queries is presented in [](cite:cites barret2000).
-Furthermore, the Web of Data opens the door for new possibilities and use cases that need to be supported by route planning algorithms.
+Furthermore, the Web of Data opens the door for new possibilities and use-cases that need to be supported by route planning algorithms.
 For instance, the Multi-Criteria RAPTOR algorithm supports route calculation with an arbitrary number of input parameters.
 However, additional criteria has a significant impact on the algorithm performance,